rnpy/ShimmerLayout/README.md

     }
 }
 ```
+And now your designers can cry again with this result:

 ![Radial](images/radial.gif)

+The fraction passed to `evaluate` method ranges from 0 to 1 by default, but this can change depending on the `TimeInterpolator` used.
+In this example, range is -1 to 1 because of the [CycleInterpolator](https://developer.android.com/reference/android/view/animation/CycleInterpolator.html))

 #### Shader Evaluator

-The shader is used to create the shadow effect on `ShimmerLayout`.
-Using a custom `Evaluator<Shader>` allows you to customize the shader to use for each animation frame.
+The shader is used to create the shadow effect.
+Providing one allows you to customize the shader to use for each animation frame.

-See example above for `RadialGradient`
+See example above for use of a `RadialGradient`

 #### Color Evaluator

+The color used to tint the shadow effect.
 By default, `ShimmerLayout` will use the `shimmerColor` attribute to tint the effect.
-Providing a custom `Evaluator` allows to define the color to use for each animation offset.
-For example, the following code rotates between 3 colors, using an `ArgbEvaluator` to smoothly transition from one to another:
+Providing an `Evaluator` allows you to define the color to use for each animation frame.

 See example above for use of `ArgbEvaluator` to alternate between multiple colours.

 #### Matrix Evaluator

 Default Matrix uses a translation from left to right, this can be modified by providing a custom `Evaluator<Matrix>`.
-For example, this replaces the translation with a rotation:
+For example, this replaces the translation with a rotation (see `EvaluatorsDemoActivity` for an example using this):
 ```kotlin
 val matrix = Matrix()
 setMatrixEvaluator { fraction ->